unioslo/harborapi/README.md

 ## Non-Async Client (Blocking)

-In order to support use cases where users are uncomfortable with asyncio or simply do not want to use the async client, a non-async client exists in the form of `HarborClient`.
+In order to support use cases where users do not want to use the async client, a non-async client exists in the form of `HarborClient`.

-All methods are invoked identically to the async client, with `await` omitted.
+All methods should be invoked identically to the async client, with `await` omitted.

-**NOTE:** The implementation of `HarborClient` is extremely hacky, and it is _highly_ recommended to use the async client.
+**NOTE:** The implementation of `HarborClient` is extremely hacky, and it is _highly_ recommended to use the async client whenever possible.

 ### Example